Skip to main content

 A patient’s hormonal state cannot be accurately interpreted without a concurrent, deep analysis of their metabolic and inflammatory status.

-By integrating these advanced markers with the core endocrine and metabolic panels, the clinician moves from a static picture of to a dynamic understanding of the systems that control them.
+By integrating these advanced markers with the core endocrine and metabolic panels, the clinician moves from a static picture of hormone levels to a dynamic understanding of the systems that control them.
 This systems-biology approach reveals the true etiology of the patient’s symptoms and allows for the design of a therapeutic strategy that addresses the foundational metabolic dysfunction alongside the downstream hormonal imbalance.

 The Women’s Health Initiative (WHI) trials, for example, highlighted the importance of context in hormone therapy, and this level of detailed preliminary diagnostics provides the essential context for each unique individual.
 It allows for a protocol that is not only personalized but also predictive and preventative in its scope.